microsoft/vscode-dev-containers/containers/azure-terraform/README.md

 3. Open the Command Palette with `Ctrl/CMD+Shift+P` or press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.

-4. Execute the basic Terraform configuration that will provision a new Azure Resource Group.
-VS Code tasks have been configured to run commonly used commands.
-These can be accessed via `Ctrl/CMD+Shift+P` > `Tasks: Run Tasks`.
+4. VS Code tasks have been configured to run commonly used Terraform commands.
+The `test-project` folder includes a Terraform template that provisions a new Azure Resource Group and the commands can be run via `Ctrl/CMD+Shift+P` > `Tasks: Run Tasks`.
    ![Run Terraform Tasks](test-project/assets/Terraform_tasks.png)

 A more detailed explanation of the tasks can be found in the next [section](#running-the-tasks).